MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/room-and-equipment-mailboxes.md

 ### How can you tell when the room or equipment is available?

 Open Outlook and create a new meeting.
-Add the room or equipment to the meeting as if it were a person and choose **Scheduling Assistant** to see a live calendar view of the room or equipment's availability.
+Add the room or equipment to the meeting as if it were a person and select **Scheduling Assistant** to see a live calendar view of the room or equipment's availability.
 If the hour slot is clear, it's available; if it's blue, it's reserved.

 ### How do you cancel a room or equipment request?